clunion/shardoverse/README.md

 One additional remark regarding the **syntax coloring of Rust-code in UltraEdit**:
 UltraEdit defines the syntax coloring in word-files, for Rust such a file is named rust.uew.
 The currently available wordfile defines the single apostrophe (') as one of the string delimiters.
-This leads to a funny coloring when the Rust-code is using labeled loops, which also use the single apostrophe.
+This leads to a funny coloring when the Rust-code is using labeled loops or lifetimes, which also use the single apostrophe.

 **Workaround:** when the apostrophe is removed form the String Chars list (it is in the first line of rust.uew), the coloring looks much better, at least around labeled loops.